MadCatX/FFBChecker/README.md

 	cmake ../ -DCMAKE_BUILD_TYPE=Release
 	make

-Note that at least CMake 2.8.13 is required.
-SDL2 header files and PkgConfig are required to enable SDL2 support.
+Note that at least CMake 3.1 is required.

+SDL2 is an optional dependency on Linux.
+On distributions that ship CMake-enabled SDL2 builds, SDL2 gets configured automatically.
+In other cases the `SDL2_XDIR` variable must be set to point to a valid SDL2 library installation.
+Such a directory must contain `include` and `lib` directories with appropriate content.

 To launch FFBChecker, run: